Venki Ramakrishnan: Awards and honours

 Ramakrishnan was elected a Member of the European Molecular Biology Organization in 2002, a Fellow of the Royal Society (FRS) in 2003, and a Member of the U.S. National Academy of Sciences in 2004.

 In 2007, Ramakrishnan was awarded the Louis-Jeantet Prize for Medicine and the Datta Lectureship and Medal of the Federation of European Biochemical Societies (FEBS).

 Ramakrishnan was awarded the Nobel Prize in Chemistry in 2009, along with Thomas A. Steitz and Ada Yonath.
 He received India's second highest civilian honor, the Padma Vibhushan, in 2010.

 In 2008, Ramakrishnan won the Heatley Medal of the British Biochemical Society, and became a Fellow of Trinity College, Cambridge and a foreign Fellow of the Indian National Science Academy.
 He has been a member of the German Academy of Sciences Leopoldina and an Honorary Fellow of the Academy of Medical Sciences (Hon FMedSci) since 2010.

 He has received honorary degrees from the Maharaja Sayajirao University of Baroda, University of Utah, Ohio University and University of Cambridge.
 He is also an Honorary Fellow of Trinity College, Cambridge, Somerville College, Oxford, and The Queen's College, Oxford.

-Ramakrishnan was knighted in the 2012 New Year Honours for services to molecular biology, but does not generally use the title "Sir".
+Ramakrishnan was made a Knight Bachelor in the 2012 New Year Honours for services to molecular biology, but does not generally use the associated title "Sir".
 That same year, he was awarded the Sir Hans Krebs Medal by the FEBS.
 In 2014, he was awarded the XLVI Jiménez-Díaz Prize by the Fundación Conchita Rábago (Spain).

 In 2017, Ramakrishnan received the Golden Plate Award of the American Academy of Achievement.

 Ramakrishnan was included as one of 25 Greatest Global Living Indians by NDTV Channel, India on 14 December 2013.

 His certificate of election to the Royal Society reads:

 Ramakrishnan is internationally recognised for determination of the atomic structure of the 30S ribosomal subunit.
 Earlier he mapped the arrangement of proteins in the 30S subunit by neutron diffraction and solved X-ray structures of individual components and their RNA complexes.
 Fundamental insights came from his crystallographic studies of the complete 30S subunit.
 The atomic model included over 1500 bases of RNA and 20 associated proteins.
 The RNA interactions representing the P-site tRNA and the mRNA binding site were identified and the likely modes of action of many clinically important antibiotics determined.
 His most recent work goes to the heart of the decoding mechanism showing the 30S subunit complexed with poly-U mRNA and the stem-loop of the cognate phenylalanine tRNA.
 Anti-codon recognition leaves the "wobble" base free to accommodate certain non-Watson/Crick basepairs, thus providing an atomic description of both codon:anti-codon recognition and "wobble".
 He has also made substantial contributions to understanding how chromatin is organised, particularly the structure of linker histones and their role in higher order folding.

 In 2020, he was elected to the American Philosophical Society and became a board member of the British Library.

 Ramakrishnan was made a Member of the Order of Merit (OM) in 2022.